-Lex has contributed thought leadership to the Wall Street Journal, the Economist, Bloomberg, FT, Reuters, Coindesk, American Banker, ThinkAdvisor, Investment News, among others and is a regular speaker at industry conferences.
-He earned a JD/MBA from Columbia University and a B.A. in Economics and Law from Amherst College.
+Lex has contributed thought leadership to the Wall Street Journal, the Economist, Bloomberg, FT, Reuters, Coindesk, American Banker, ThinkAdvisor, Investment News, among others.
+His industry newsletter, the Fintech Blueprint, reaches over 180,000 subscribers.
+Lex earned a JD/MBA from Columbia University and a B.A. in Economics and Law from Amherst College.

 Core Discussion and Research themes

 Broader Thesis: Frontier technology transforming Financial Services

 We are experiencing profound transformation at every part of the industry in finance, from manufacturing the product (e.g., blockchain and crypto assets, AI-based underwriting), to the middle office (e.g., open banking and financial APIs, robotic process automation), to the distribution channels and client experience (neobanks, roboadvice, conversational interfaces).
 Some incumbents have meaningful competitive moats and are well positioned to keep making and selling their stuff.
 They have cash to participate in and benefit from innovation via partnership or M&A. Yet the long tail (i.e., most banks) will be reduced to a commoditized capital layer that plugs into broader technology platforms powering services or aggregating consumers.

 This dynamic is being played out between banks, startups, Western tech companies, the Asian giants, and crypto projects.
 No particular asset class or product vertical is safe.
 Payments, savings, lending, investing, trading, retirement, insurance -- all are on the same chopping block.
 Between shifting generational dynamics, private companies choosing to stay private, and the international nature of competition, the ground is always shifting in the Fintech industry.